An Ultimate Guide to the 4 Types of Antarctic Seals

-Large breeding colonies of seals lounge on the beaches of crescent-shaped Half Moon Island, a tiny speck of land in the South Shetland Islands.
+Large colonies of seals lounge on the beaches of crescent-shaped Half Moon Island, a tiny speck of land in the South Shetland Islands.
 Their hulking forms cloaked in coats of tawny-colored, velvety fur practically blend into the backdrop of the island’s sandy beaches.

 Seals in Antarctica behave quite differently than their counterparts living north of the Arctic Circle who must steer clear of land-based predation from polar bears, as well as threat from killer whales—the largest of the oceanic dolphin family.
 Antarctic seals, on the other hand, can avoid any threats by staying safe on land.
 The absence of land-based predators in Antarctica means that seals can haul-out in large groups, fall sound asleep, give birth and even nurse their pups for long periods of time.

 There are six species of seals in Antarctica, but in the region of the Antarctic Peninsula, you’ll likely only encounter four types of seals— the Weddell, crabeater, leopard and fur seals.
 Although quite similar in appearance, they’re assuredly entirely different in many respects – each with their own characteristics and unique traits that make them almost as distinct as dogs are from cats.
 Let’s dive deeper into the world of these seals so you can really appreciate them on an Antarctic voyage.

 The Charmingly Curious Weddell Seal